Rental Reference Letters (Landlord, Tenant) – Free Templates

 The purpose of such a document is to assure the potential landlord that the tenant was punctual with the payment of rent and adhered to the rental agreement with the previous landlord.
 Sometimes, such letters are part of the background check requirements for any new tenant.
 These letters are especially useful for tenants who might have a poor credit rating and need proof of their financial ability to pay the required rent amount.

-This article will explain what this letter is, who should be selected to provide a reference, and how to write one.
+This article will explain what it is, who should be selected to provide a reference, and how to write one.

 Templates and Sample Letters